 Originally from Latvia, Prof. Dr. Zane Berzina works on projects across the fields of design, art, natural sciences and technology.
-Her studio practice and research evolves around soft technologies, responsive and intelligent textiles, new materials and processes in the field of textiles as well as biomimetic practices.
+Her studio practice, research and teaching evolves around soft technologies, responsive and intelligent textiles, new materials and processes in the field of textiles as well as sustainable and biomimetic practices.
 In 2005 Zane Berzina accomplished a practice-based Ph.D.
 ‘Skin Stories: Charting and Mapping the Skin’ at the London College of Fashion, University of the Arts London using analogies of human skin in relation to her textile practice.

 2000-2004 she was lecturing at the University of the Arts Berlin (UdK) and 2004-2006 at Goldsmiths, University of London, Fine Arts Department.
 2007-2009 she was working as Main Researcher across the Constance Howard Resource and Research Centre in Textiles and Goldsmiths Digital Studios, University of London.